tofof/ckan-modlists/README.md

 Otherwise, however, the warnings not to load your save can be safely ignored.

 #### [[2]⤣](#suggested-configuration) Hiding mod buttons with Janitor's Closet
 Alt-rightclick on most toolbar icons and choose 'hide everywhere'.
 Put items back into certain scenes (builder, map/trackingstation, in-flight) on an individual basis.
 Some may be unclickable, like KER.
-Unfortunately, sometimes it seems that janitor's closet dies until the game is restarted.<br>
+Unfortunately, sometimes it seems that janitor's closet dies until the game is restarted.

 **Useful mods to leave showing in specific scenes:**
   * **VAB** --- Tags, Goto, KER, RCS Build Aid, Antenna Helper, WASD Camera, AmpYear, EditorExtensions, Stage Recovery
   * **Tracking Station** --- ScanSat, Goto, Waypoint Manager, KER, Alarm Clock, Antenna Helper, Slingshotter